narendra-sajwani/decentralised-kyc/README.md

 (Assumption- The bank has verified the KYC data off-chain and is now adding it to the customers database (mapping) by passing in the required arguments and setting kycStatus as true and upvotes initialized by 1).
 * After this, viewCustomer() may be called to see if the customer has been added correctly.
 * You may try out other functions in the same manner as per contract flow.
+#### 4. Instructions for starting a private chain on local geth node and deploying the contract after initializing the truffle project are included in the _kyc-truffle-geth_ directory.